AMWA-TV/is-13/docs/Overview.md

 ## Terminology

-### Resources
+### Node Resources

-IS-13 uses the same set of resource types and related API endpoints as IS-04.
+IS-13 shares a common set of resource types with IS-04 and the Annotation API has endpoints which correspond with the IS-04 Node API.
-That is a Node resource at the `/self` endpoint, and a number of Devices, Sources, Flows, Senders and Receivers at `/{resourceType}/{resourceId}`.
+Under the Annotation API `/node/` path, there is a Node resource at the `/self` endpoint, and a number of Devices, Sources, Flows, Senders and Receivers at `/{resourceType}/{resourceId}` endpoints.

 ### Core Resource Properties

-In the Read/Write Node API, each resource provides only the core identity and information properties.
+In the Annotation API, each resource provides only the core identity and annotation properties.
 That is, the `id`, `version`, `label`, `description` and `tags`.
 These properties are described in the IS-04 [APIs: Common Keys](https://specs.amwa.tv/is-04/releases/v1.3.2/docs/APIs_-_Common_Keys.html) section.

 The `id` provides persistent identity for resources and the `version` identifies the instant at which a resource most recently changed.
-These are assigned by the node implementing the API.
+These are assigned by the Node implementing the API.

-The `label`, `description` and `tags` of each resource have initial values assigned by the node.
+The `label`, `description` and `tags` of each resource have initial values assigned by the Node.
-IS-13 enables these core information properties to be updated by a client with a `PATCH` request, subject to a node's internal limitations.
+IS-13 enables these annotation properties to be updated by a client with a `PATCH` request, subject to a node's internal limitations.

 [Glossary]: https://specs.amwa.tv/nmos/main/docs/Glossary.html "NMOS Glossary"
 [RFC-2119]: https://tools.ietf.org/html/rfc2119 "Key words for use in RFCs"